Life After Cancer: Changes in a Woman’s Sex Life

 And medicines that can help treat depression and anxiety may affect your sex life

 Getting help and treatment

 Some sexual problems may get better over time.
-But talk to your healthcare team to
+But talk with your healthcare team

-get help.
+to get help.
 There are many kinds of treatment that may help.
-To get treatment for sex
+To get treatment for